plone/plone.restapi/docs/source/tusupload.rst

 ====================

 plone.restapi supports the `TUS Open Protocol <http://tus.io>`_ for resumable file uploads.
-The two TUS endpoints to upload `@tus-upload` a file and to replace an existing file `@tus-replace` are available on all 'folderish resources' in Plone (content types that implement the IFolderish interface, e.g. a 'Folder').
+There is a `@tus-upload` endpoint to upload a file and a `@tus-replace` endpoint to replace an existing file.

 Creating an Upload URL
 ----------------------

+.. note:: POST requests to the `@tus-upload` endpoint are allowed on all IFolderish content types (e.g. Folder).

-To create a new upload send a POST request to the `@tus-upload` endpoint.
+To create a new upload, send a POST request to the `@tus-upload` endpoint.

 ..  http:example:: curl httpie python-requests
     :request: _json/tusupload_post.req